-The Company still believes that once the proposed staged development of the Zanaga project occurs, the Project offers high grade ore at competitive cost, thereby offering an attractive rate of return, at an acceptable level of risk.
+The Company still believes that once the proposed staged development of the Zanaga Project occurs, the Project offers high grade ore at competitive cost, thereby offering an attractive rate of return, at an acceptable level of risk.
 However, in order to carry out such staged development, it is still the case that substantial capital expenditure will be required both at the prospective mine site and in respect of transportation and other associated infrastructure and for working capital.
 Revenues from mining are dependent upon such development being financed and taking place.
-The current state of the global iron ore market means that there can be no certainty as to when Jumelles and the Company are able to raise new finance for the staged development of the Project or when the Zanaga Project is likely to be developed.
-The difficult prevailing economic conditions also impact upon the ability of Jumelles and the Company to raise new finance for the project.
+Despite the positive current state of the global iron ore market there can be no certainty as to when Jumelles and the Company are able to raise new finance for the staged development of the Project or any small-scale start-up.